The Kid Who Ate Lunch on the Wall: Why I'm Building Kenektic

 Kenektic is in development and will launch soon.
 If you want to be notified when we're ready, or if you want to share your story with me directly, reach out at hello@kenektic.com.

-Coming Next: "A Retirement Home Visit Changed Everything" — How loneliness was suddenly something I saw for myself and not in a socially isolated environment.
+Coming Next: "A Retirement Home Visit Changed Everything" - How personal experience became a mission to solve loneliness for millions of Americans.